eliteaddy/eliteaddy.github.io/_posts/2018-05-12-about-bundler.md

 ---
 layout: post
-title:  "About Bundler"
+title: About Bundler
-author: sal
+author: masteraddy
+categories:
-categories: [ Jekyll ]
+- Jekyll
-image: assets/images/2.jpg
+image: "/assets/images/2.jpg"
-rating: 3
+rating: ''

 ---
 `gem install bundler` installs the bundler gem through RubyGems.
 You only need to install it once - not every time you create a new Jekyll project.
 Here are some additional details: